MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

    :::image type="content" source="media/liberty-on-aro/open-liberty-operator-installed.png" alt-text="Installed Operators showing Open Liberty is installed." lightbox="media/liberty-on-aro/open-liberty-operator-installed.png":::

 > [!NOTE]
-> This guides installs the Open Liberty Operator to manage Liberty applications on the Azure Red Hat OpenShift cluster.
+> This guide installs the Open Liberty Operator to manage Liberty applications on the Azure Red Hat OpenShift cluster.
 If you want to use the WebSphere Liberty Operator, follow the steps in [Installing the WebSphere Liberty operator](https://www.ibm.com/docs/was-liberty/nd?topic=operator-installing-websphere-liberty) to install the WebSphere Liberty Operator on the cluster.

 ### Create an OpenShift namespace for the Java app